gauravpsalvi/iegen/W1_Formal.md

 //Dear Sir or Madam.

+//Para 1 - describe yourself and why  you are writing
 //My name is Rebecca Moses Dmello and I am one of your frequent customers.
 I live in woodstock and have been using your
 //services and buying your products for the last 11 years.
 I am writing this letter to report the faulty TV that I have
 //purchased from your company last week.

+//Para 2 - describe your situation/problem
 On Tuesday, 12th June, I visited your store to purchase a TV.
 I bought a Toshiba LED TV which has the code 40L675B40.
 On purchasing this TV, I was assured that this was the latest model and the best there was to buy.
 However, when I got home I discovered that not only did the remote controls not work but also the quality of the picture was not as good as promised,